awsdocs/amazon-rds-user-guide/doc_source/USER_SQLServerWinAuth.md

 To set up Windows authentication for a SQL Server DB instance, do the following steps \(explained in greater detail in this section\):

-1. Use the AWS Directory Service for Microsoft Active Directory \(Enterprise Edition\), also called Microsoft AD, either from the AWS console or AWS Directory Service API to create a Microsoft AD directory\.
+1. Use the AWS Directory Service for Microsoft Active Directory, also called Microsoft AD, either from the AWS console or AWS Directory Service API to create a Microsoft AD directory\.

 1. If you use the AWS CLI or Amazon RDS API to create your SQL Server DB instance, you need to create an IAM role that uses the managed IAM policy AmazonRDSDirectoryServiceAccess\.
 The role allows Amazon RDS to make calls to your directory\.
 If you use the AWS console to create your SQL Server DB instance, AWS creates the IAM role for you\.